 When users attempt to access a file in a protected directory, the Web server displays a login window.
 Users with access privileges enter their user names and passwords to access the file.
 Users without access privileges cannot access the file.

-Note: This service is available to only Ultra and Unlimited hosting plan users.
+Note: This service is available to Unlimited Hosting users only.

 Login to Doteasy Member Zone.